adwhit/lost-in-the-stacks/slides.md

   no split: 919.613062ms
 with split: 4.1413503s
 ```
-* The first and third test cases are designed not to allocate
+* In contrast, the first test case does NOT create a new stack, and is fast

 ---